Surety Bail Bonds

 A private system of bail, free of taxpayers support.
 Privately licensed bail agents post bonds with the court, guaranteeing a defendant’s appearance.
 Appearance becomes the sole responsibility of the bail agent and is the most effective bail system.

-When using the Service of a Surety bail bondsman, the client pays 10% of the face amount of the bond to the bonding company in exchange for the bonding company posting the entire amount of the bail.
-This 10% fee is NON REFUNDABLE and the mandatory charge in the state of Ohio.
-However Sly Bail bonds offer financing starting as low as 4% down on most bonds with a qualified Cosigner.
+When using the Service of a bail bondsman, the client pays 10% of the face amount of the bond to the bonding company in exchange for the bonding company posting the entire amount of the bail.
+This 10% fee is NON REFUNDABLE and the mandatory charge in the state of Ohio, bail bonds offer financing starting as low as 4% down on most bonds with a qualified Cosigner.

 The defendant, or someone on his/her behalf, must pay the Court the full amount of the bail, in cash, in order to be released.
 The defendant and the co-signer, if any, must sign the bond that guarantees the defendant's appearance at future court appearances.
 This is a governmental system.

 This system is a government system in which people who have not been arrested before swear before the court that they will appear on their own accord for all required court dates.